mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 ## Task 6 - Selecting a colour scheme

-On our [illustration of the layout (pdf)](design-templates/apprentice-website-structure.pdf) we have alternate grey and white background colours for each section, plus a black background for both the navigation and footer.
+On our [illustration of the layout (pdf)](design-templates/apprentice-website-structure.pdf) we alternate between white, chamois type yellow and grey background colours for each section, plus the navigation and footer.
 We would like you to select an appropriate colour scheme for these contrasting areas.
 This would include colours for:

 - Body text
 - Headings